Self-Validated Ensemble Models for Design of Experiments

-This goes against the common convention that parsimonious models are desirable in DoE in fact SVEM shows us that we may gain greater accuracy by having more predictors in our models and not less. \cite{Radford_Neal_Against_Parsimony} writes in his book that sometimes simple models will outperform more complex model's, but deliberately limiting the complexity of a model is not fruitful when the problem is evidently complex.
+SVEM shows us that we may gain greater accuracy by having more predictors in our models and not fewer. \cite{Radford_Neal_Against_Parsimony} claims that sometimes simple models will outperform more complex models, but deliberately limiting the complexity of a model is not fruitful when the problem is evidently complex.

-But what happens if $p\prime > N$?
-Supersaturated or over-parameterized models are commonly fit in machine and deep learning.
-When $p\prime = N$ threshold is exceeded, the generalization curves often exhibit a second descent in MSPE \citep{Belkin_BiasVar_Tradeoff}, and even multiple descents are possible \citep{chen2020multiple}.
-The minima occurring beyond $p\prime = N$ often have lower MSPE than the models in the region $p\prime < N$ \citep{chen2020multiple}.
-The double descent behavior of the generalization curve is important, as SVEM, even when applied to DoE data, is frequently used to fit supersaturated models.
-As we saw in Section 3 SVEM fits larger models ($p\prime > N$) on average that exhibit better prediction performance than smaller, traditional models ($p\prime < N$).

-SVEM has opened the door to a wide array of research topics related to it.
-First and foremost, the issue of quantification of the uncertainty around the predictions is foremost in the next steps for SVEM.
-Finding a way to not only calculate prediction intervals but to potentially improve their accuracy against the traditional regression prediction interval derived from the single pass through models can lead to important results for industrial DoE.
-The improved predictive accuracy does come at a cost.
-If the underlying model algorithm is computationally demanding like best subsets or a support vector machine then the computation time for SVEM and say 200 nBoot runs will be rather demanding on time and computational requirements.